Mandalay Region: Executive

-During the ruling of junta, the region peace and development committee is the administrative body of Mandalay Region.
-In 2011, the new government form was introduced, and the Mandalay Region Government became the main administrative body of the region.
+During the rule of the State Peace and Development Council, the divisional peace and development committee was the administrative body of Mandalay Region.
+In 2011, a new government form was introduced, and the Mandalay Region Government became the main administrative body of the region.
 The government is led by Chief Minister.
 The Government Office is located in Aungmyaythazan Township.

 Legislature

 In 2011, the State and Region Hluttaws were introduced in the new system.
 Each State and Region has a State Hluttaw or Regional Hluttaw made up of elected civilian members and unelected representatives of the Armed Forces.
 The number of seats in each State or Region Hluttaw depends on the number of townships (each township constituency has two MPs), as well as ethnic representatives.
 The Mandalay Region Hluttaw have 57 elected members (include one ethnic affairs minister) and 19 military representatives.

 Judiciary

 Under the Mandalay Region High Court there are eight district courts, Mandalay, Pyin Oo Lwin, Kyaukse, Meithtila, Myingyan, Nyaung Oo, Yamethin and Dakina (for Union Territory).
 There are 35 township courts including the townships of Union Territory and 5 special courts.